 Profilm3D surface profiler provides sub-nanometer vertical resolution using vertical-scanning interferometry (VSI) and phase-shifting interferometry (PSI).
 Software capabilities include measurements for surface roughness, topography, and step heights.
 Common roughness parameters can also be measured on both flat or curved surfaces.

-Tof-SIMS is an analytical technique that uses a primary ion beam in an ultrahigh vacuum environment to probe the rface of a solid material.
-Tof-SIMS provides spectroscopy for characterization of chemical composition, Imaging for determining the distribution of chemical species and depth profiling for thin film characterization.
-Performance capabilities include one parameter tuning used for insulating samples, library of high mass resolution reference spectra, and high-speed SIMS imaging setup and acquisition.
-Analytical applications include statistical analysis of trace (ppm) contamination and multiple defects on silicon wafers and magnetion analysis of surface contamination, drug delivery cross-sec media, high spatial resolution surface and cross-sectiction samples and failure analysis samples, and trace sensitivity for routine problem solving of contamination and defects for failure analysis and ultra-thin films.
+Tof-SIMS is an analytical technique that uses a primary ion beam in an ultrahigh vacuum environment to probe the surface of a solid material.
+Tof-SIMS provides spectroscopy for characterization of chemical composition and imaging for determining the distribution of chemical species and depth profiling for thin film characterization.
+Performance capabilities include one parameter tuning used for insulating samples, library of high mass resolution reference spectra and high-speed SIMS imaging setup and acquisition.
+Analytical applications include statistical analysis of trace (ppm) contamination and multiple defects on silicon wafers and magnetism analysis of surface contamination, drug delivery cross-section media, high spatial resolution surface and cross-section samples and failure analysis samples, and trace sensitivity for routine problem solving of contamination and defects for failure analysis and ultra-thin films.

-Hitachi S-4700 Field Emission Scanning Electron Microscope with Energy-Dispersive X-Ray Spectroscopy, ISC2- 2107A
+Hitachi S-4700 Field Emission Scanning Electron Microscope (FE-SEM) with Energy-Dispersive X-Ray Spectroscopy, ISC2- 2107A

 With the Empyrean, PANalytical has set the new standard for a multipurpose diffractometer.
 In developing the ultimate X-ray platform for the analysis of powders, thin films, nanomaterials and solid objects, the PANalytical R&D team has redesigned all key components of the X-ray diffractometer from the ground up.
 It is PANalytical's answer to the challenges of modern materials research, where the lifetime of a diffractometer is considerably longer than the horizon of any research project.